-Some other factors cited are, teenage pregnancies, child labour, poverty, teacher shortages, conflicts, natural disasters, poor parenting, inequitable and insensitive resource allocation to education sector, high illiteracy and low participation and support among parents on school development activities.
+The other factors identified are teenage pregnancies, child labour, poverty, teacher shortages, conflicts, natural disasters, poor parenting, inequitable and insensitive resource allocation to education sector, high illiteracy and low participation and support among parents on school development activities.

 Alcohol harm in Kenya

-Alcohol has been proven to be an obstacle to education and also attaining all the sustainable development goals.
+Alcohol has been proven to be an obstacle to education and to reaching the sustainable development goals overall.

 President Uhuru Kenyatta’s big four agenda aims at advancing sustainable development in Kenya through bold action across four priority area: manufacturing, universal healthcare coverage, affordable housing and food security.